 Santa Maria del Fiore

 To pack everything into 3 days, you’ll need to be up early to beat the hordes of holidaymakers.
 It can be a great way to get your bearings to book a guided walking tour.
 This way, you will have a knowledgeable guide give some historical context to all of the sites you’ll be seeing.

 Otherwise, start your day in the heart of the city in the Piazza del Duomo.
 Before you’ve even stepped into the piazza, you’ll spot the brown-sloping tiled dome of Florence’s cathedral: Santa Maria del Fiore.

 The cathedral’s marble, pink and green facade is just as striking as its roof.
 Take your time to appreciate the outside, before heading through its doors.

-As well as being able to see a number of features, the ticket is also valid for a 3-day period too.
-This means you can come and go as you please during your 3 days in Florence.
+As well as being able to see a number of features, the ticket is also valid for a 3-day period.
+This means you can come and go as you please during your trip to Florence.

 Right around the corner from Santa Maria del Fiore lies another piazza, Piazza della Signoria.
 For hundreds of years, the piazza has been the political heart of life in Florence.
 Standing tall in the piazza is the Palazzo Vecchio, Florence’s town hall where special events are held.

 Built as a castle, the Palazzo Vecchio is 94 meters high, which you can climb for beautiful views of the city.
 Inside you’ll find a replica of the famous David, but there’s more too.